jexxa-projects/JexxaTutorials/BookStore/README.md

     *   drivenadapter
     *   drivingadapter

+Please note that there are several DDD-examples that do not add sub-packages to `domain`.
+This is fine but using sub-packages makes the pattern language more explicit.
+In addition, we can use this package structure to validate the dependencies between these objects.

+If your application core grows over time, we recommend to add domain specific sub-packages to `domain` such as `book`, `customer`, ...
 ### A note on implementing DDD patterns

 *   `ValueObject` and `DomainEvent`: Are implemented using Java records due to following reasons.